Holiday rentals in Lleyn Peninsula

 Pwllheli is the biggest town on the Llŷn Peninsula, with a lively marina and watersports facilities, plus a regular market, arts centre, and gallery.
 History and culture also breathes here: in Llanystumdwy, the pretty village where David Lloyd George, Britain’s prime minister during the First World War, was born (there’s now a museum here in his name), and Plas yn Rhiw, a gorgeous manor house with pretty ornamental gardens, where Wales’ Nobel Prize-nominated poet, R.S.
 Thomas, lived and worked in its grounds.

-Top things to do in Lleyn Peninsula
+What are the top things to do in Lleyn Peninsula?

 Llanbedrog